p2pu/learning-about-learning-circles/index.md

 ---
 layout: index
 ---
+Landing page
+Title: Learning about learning circles
+Subtitle: By participating in a learning circle
+Subtitle: From the folks who brought you learning circles

 # About the Course
 This is a free online course about learning circles, created by Peer 2 Peer University.
 The course is divided into six modules, each of which can be explored in as little as 20 minutes, or as long as a few hours.
 Each module consists of three types of resources:
 - Background materials from P2PU for you to read and watch